Should I wait for our physician to raise the possibility of hospice, or should I raise it first?

 The Medicare Hospice Benefit covers the full scope of medical and support services for a life-limiting illness.
 Hospice care also supports the family and loved ones of the person through a variety of services.
 This benefit covers almost all aspects of hospice care with no expense to the patient or family.
 RMH never bills the family for services we provide.

 The first thing hospice will do is assist families in finding out whether the patient is eligible for insurance coverage and/or resources they may not be aware of.
-RMH will provide hospice care for anyone without coverage, using money raised through memorial and individual charitable donations, grants, foundation gifts, and through proceeds earned from sales at our Vintage & Variety Shop.
+RMH will provide hospice care for anyone without coverage, using money raised through memorial and individual charitable donations, grants and foundation gifts.

 Yes.
 RMH provides continuing contact and support for caregivers and family members for at least 13 months following the death of a loved one.
 In addition, RMH sponsors monthly grief support groups for our patient’s family members and friends.
 These monthly meetings are also open to anyone in the community who has experienced a death of a family member, a friend, or similar losses.